aljazzair/oracle-ping-test-europe-usa-east/README.md

-# oracle-ping-test
+# oci-ping-test

-A simple tool test latency from your local computer to servers located in europe and eastern US/Canada oracle regions.
+A simple tool test latency from your local computer to servers located in europe and eastern US/Canada OCI regions.

 # **Usage**